front10/try-zeit-now-build-summary/README.md

-# Let's try Build Summary Integration by ZEIT Now
+# Let's try Deploy Summary Integration by ZEIT Now

-[Build Summary](https://zeit.co/blog/build-summary) is a badass new feature by [ZEIT Now](https://zeit.co).
+[Deploy Summary](https://zeit.co/blog/deploy-summary) is a badass new feature by [ZEIT Now](https://zeit.co).
 This integration analyzes your deployments, detects changed pages, and keeps a comment updated in your PR.

 ------------------